isomerpages/nlb-nas-corporate/_former-ford-factory/former-ford-factory-faqs.md

 Free admission for Citizens, Permanent Residents, children aged 6 and below, Friends of the Museums (FOM) and 1 guest of each FOM member.

-Admission for non-Citizens and non-Permanent Residents at $7 per entry (After 7% GST).
+For foreign visitors : $7.06 per person (After 8% GST).

 **4. How do I get to Former Ford Factory?**